FHIR/FSHSchool/content/docs-beta/_index.md

 ---
 title: "Documentation - Beta"
-linkTitle: "Docs - SUSHI 1.0.0-beta.1"
+linkTitle: "Docs - SUSHI 1.0 Beta"
 menu:
   main:
     weight: 1
 ---

 {{% alert title="Warning" color="warning" %}}
-This documentation is for SUSHI 1.0.0-beta.1, and this version contains significant changes.
+This documentation is for the SUSHI 1.0 Beta, and this version contains significant changes.
 Head to the [Docs](/docs) tab for documentation on previous versions of SUSHI.
 {{% /alert %}}

 Here you will find documentation on how to get started using FSH to create Implementation Guides.
 Head to [Getting Started](/docs-beta/getting-started) for